charles-001/dolphie/README.md

 Credential profiles can be defined in Dolphie's config file as a way to store credentials for easy access.
-A profile can be created by adding a section in the config file with the format: [credential_profile_<name>] The following options are supported in credential profiles:
+A profile can be created by adding a section in the config file with the format: [credential_profile_<name>] When using a credential profile, do not include the prefix 'credential_profile' (i.e. -C production) The following options are supported in credential profiles:
 	user
 	password